rkuma183/wilsonmar.github.io/_posts/2016-07-28-docker-setup.md

    PROTIP: In Linux the ps command is for processes.
 In a way, that's what Docker containers are, a process.

-   Add -a shows inactive as well as the default active listing.
+   `-a` shows inactive as well as the default active listing.
    (Kinda counter-intuitive)

    Widen your screen to avoid wrapping: